Use a ladder stitch to close a seam invisibly!

 - Pull thread tight to close seam and hide stitches inside.

-To see this in action, watch the video below or on YouTube here.
-Scroll below the video to see still photos of the process.
+To see this in action, watch the video below on how to sew a hidden stitch or on YouTube here.
+Scroll below the video to see still photos of the process of ladder stitch sewing.

-Then take another stitch in the seam allowance on the other side, making sure your stitch doesn’t go through to the outside of the item.
-You’ll create a series of Vs like this
+Then take another stitch in the seam allowance on the other side, making sure your stitch doesn’t go through to the outside of the fabric.
+You’ll create a series of Vs like shown below.